lctagnes/Linux-C/README.md

-# maizi
+# Linux C
-some simple projecs for learning
+some simple programs for Linux C learning